MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 HR theme has always interested me so, I have done my best to include it and address this project to.
 Although it has not been easy to find HR information, I feel confortable with the dataset and very excited.

 # Data Description
-For HR analysis it will use a popular dataset called: "HR_comma_sep.csv" .
+For HR analysis it will use a popular dataset called: "HR_data_origin.csv" .
 Raw size: 14999 rows and 10 columns

 ## Brief description of columns in DataSet:
 _note: some columns appear without description due to no further information found or decryption impossible to deduce at a glance_